Karen E. Fisher

 This presentation will discuss the opportunities and shortfalls presented by digitisation from a “health inequalities” perspective.
 On the one hand, a wide array of solutions, including many mobile apps, is helping individuals to better cope with various diseases and conditions.
 On the other hand, the needs of end users – patients, professionals, vulnerable people – are too often placed behind economic imperatives.
 While EPHA supports the effective integration of digital tools into European health systems, the right balance must be found to ensure that solutions are meaningful and address actual health needs – including of society’s most vulnerable.

-Sascha Marschang is Deputy Director at the European Public Health Alliance, which he joined in 2009.
-In his current role, he supports the Secretary General and Board by providing a link with the membership and the policy team.
+Sascha Marschang is an Acting Director at the European Public Health Alliance, which he joined in 2009.
 He also co-leads EPHA’s campaigns on Inclusive Digital Health and Action on Antimicrobial Resistance.
 As a member of the eHealth Stakeholder Group led by the European Commission’s DG CONNECT he drafted a report on “Health inequalities and eHealth”.
 His digital health work focuses on the potential impacts of new technology on end users, including vulnerable communities, and on the role of civil society in digital health governance.

 A dual German and Canadian citizen, Sascha completed a Masters (York University, Toronto) researching transnational migrants’ online identities.
 Prior to moving to Brussels in 2007, he worked for the Government of Ontario, primarily in the area of postsecondary education.